zamronypj/fano-api/README.md

 Copy `*.cfg.sample` to `*.cfg`.
 Make adjustment as you need in `build.cfg`, `build.prod.cfg`, `build.dev.cfg`
-and run `build.sh` shell script.
+and run `build.sh` shell script (if you are on Windows, then `build.cmd`).

-Also copy `app/config/config.json.sample` to `app/config/config.json`.
+These `*.cfg` files contain some Free Pascal compiler switches that you can turn on/off to change how executable is compiled and generated.
+For complete explanation on available compiler switches, consult Free Pascal documentation.

+Also copy `app/config/config.json.sample` to `app/config/config.json` and edit configuration as needed.
+For example, you may need to change `baseUrl` to match your own base url so JavaScript or CSS stylesheets point to correct URL.

     $ cp app/config/config.json.sample app/config/config.json
     $ cp build.prod.cfg.sample build.prod.cfg